huggingface/diffusers/README.md

     </a>
 </p>

-🤗 Diffusers provides pretrained diffusion models across multiple modalities, such as vision and audio, and serves as a modular toolbox for inference and training of diffusion models.
+🤗 Arifs Diffusers provides pretrained diffusion models across multiple modalities, such as vision and audio, and serves as a modular toolbox for inference and training of diffusion models.

 More precisely, 🤗 Diffusers offers: